-A guide that deals with the future employment of students with disabilities.
-Employment includes many kinds of choices from jobs to careers, with or without support of outside agencies.
-Designed to help students with disabilities take another step in preparing for “life after high school,” the activities should be completed with the assistance of the student’s parent, teacher, or guidance counselor.
+This guide deals with the future employment of students with disabilities.
+Employment includes jobs and careers, with or without support of outside agencies.
+It is designed to help students with disabilities take another step in preparing for “life after high school.”
+The activities should be completed with the assistance of the student’s parent, teacher, or guidance counselor.

-A guide that deals with postsecondary education for students with disabilities.
+This guide deals with postsecondary education for students with disabilities.
 Postsecondary education includes many kinds of education and training programs, technical college degree and certification programs, apprenticeship experience, two- and four-year colleges, private trade schools, on-the-job training, and more.

-A handbook that deals with the skills students with disabilities will need after high school, including self-determination & self-advocacy skills.
+This handbook deals with the skills students with disabilities will need after high school, including self-determination and self-advocacy skills.

-A training program developed to help students with disabilities learn self-determination skills and improve their ability to take responsibility for their post-high school lives.
+This training program helps students with disabilities learn self-determination skills and improve their ability to take responsibility for their post-high school lives.

 This Technical Assistance Guide (TAG) was developed to assist in the improvement of communication, coordination, and services for students with disabilities transitioning from school to work.
 It was designed to be useful for all persons and agencies (stakeholders) involved in the transition process.

-Information about the requirements for transition services for Wisconsin students with disabilities, as well as related resources and materials.
-Includes links to the Wisconsin State Transition Initiative, which assists school districts in addressing the transition related requirements of IDEA and Wisconsin state law.
+This website provides information about the requirements for transition services for Wisconsin students with disabilities, as well as related resources and materials.
+It includes links to the Wisconsin State Transition Initiative, which assists school districts in addressing the transition related requirements of IDEA and Wisconsin state law.

 The alternative education program works with school districts to develop programs that help all students to be successful.
 Program ideas range from early intervention for at-risk learners that start the student off on the right track to programs for students who have lost their way entirely.
 For the student who has lost his or her way, this might include jail or detention-based education, credit acceleration, a behavior program or just an opportunity to come back to school and graduate.
 While the short-term goal of alternative education is to meet the needs of some students, the long-term goal must be to identify successful alternative education strategies and use these strategies as a basis for improving the learning opportunities for all children.
 Wisconsin law allows a school board to grant a high school diploma to a pupil who has not satisfied the credit requirements, if: